fatash89/atom/README.md

 1. Add a folder in `languages` for the new language client
 2. Implement the `atom` spec atop a redis client for the language.
-3. Modify `dockerfile-atom-base` to compile `protobuf` for the language.
+3. Modify `dockerfile-atom-base` to compile `msgpack` for the language.
 4. Modify `dockerfile-atom` to compile/install the language into the docker image.
 You will also need to bump the tag for `dockerfile-atom-base` in this file.